 TSMO Funding and Program Integration at PennDOT

 The Pennsylvania Department of Transportation participated in the 2019 NOCoE Summit on TSMO Funding and Capital Improvement Process Integration (see full report).
+Below is key information gathered during the summit as provided by PennDOT.
+A pdf version is also available.

 - A large portion of PennDOT’s funding comes from federal funds